shoui520/shoui520.github.io/docs/routine.md

 In Japanese learning we call this "learning the **reading** and **meaning**"

 For a word like, する, the **reading** is easy.
 It's just する!
 It isn't in kanji.
-The next word though, does use kanji.
+The next word 言う, does use kanji though.

 When you click *Show answer* at the bottom (shortcut: ++space++), you can see what the word means.